#1 Updated by oberhuemer almost 9 years ago

 I think is quite okay if there are some gaps, makes for a bit of a challenge.
 Some "strategically" placed gaps are good for gameplay.

-#41 Updated by Eddi almost 8 years ago
+#41 Updated by Eddi over 8 years ago

 different IDs is definitely easier to handle.